PollyHannah/Phylogenomic-study/README.md

 *Species currently recognised by the ICTV as part of the Genus *Megalocytivirus* are: *Megalocytivirus pagrus1* and *Megalocytivirus lates1*.
 European chub iridovirus is reocgnised by the ICTV as a 'Related, unclassified virus' part of the genera *Megalocytivirus*.
 Three spined stickleback virus is not yet classified by the ICTV as part of the Genus *Megalocytivirus*.

 >[!NOTE]
-> The 21 family level alignments and 51 genus level alignments I chose to insert ECIV sequences into, were those which formed the basis of gene trees which recorded 'FALSE' against each of the three criteria for the relevant taxonomic level using the data from the original OrthoFinder output.
+> The family and genus level alignments I chose to insert ECIV sequences into, were those which formed the basis of gene trees which recorded 'FALSE' against each of the three criteria for the relevant taxonomic level using the data from the original OrthoFinder output.
 I knew the remaining alignments were not going to make it into the final concatenated trees and therefore did not bother to include the ECIV sequence in them.
 Once I had inserted the ECIV sequence into the alignments, I re-did the criteria assessment above.
 A small number of genes at the family level went from 'FALSE' to 'TRUE'.
 The results in the document `gene_review.xlsx` include the results for all the alignments, including those with ECIV included.
 A list of the multiple sequence alignments which has ECIV sequences inserted can be found here for both levels of analysis (orthogroup names are as per original OrthoFinder runs: [family](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/family_list.txt) [genus](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/genus_list.txt).

 ## Part Three: Generate final trees
 This is the final part of the analysis where we generate a final family, genus, and species, based on a multiple sequence alignments of concatenated genes at each taxonomic level.
 The genes concatenates are those selected as part of Part Two: Gene analysis.